senalbulumulle/foil-ui/README.md

 <div class = "FOIL-Font-Styles--sans-serif"></div>
 ```

-**Note: By Default the Times Font will be displayed as output without the FOIL-Font-Styles div class.**
+**Note: Without the `FOIL-Font-Styles` div class, the Times Font will be displayed as output by default.**

 # FOIL-button

-FOIL-button is a DIV class that displays buttons that can do anything with.
+FOIL-button is a DIV class that displays buttons that can be used in a number of different ways.

 **To Get Started, call this div class:**